 Earth our Body

-Three years ago, I ran a women’s circle series in Canmore, AB, to honour the cyclical nature of the Goddesses that we are as women.
-In one of the sessions, I brought in pressed flowers because I thought, What would be more Goddess-like than to cover each other's bodies in pressed flowers?
-Am I right?!
-When I brought out the flowers, I felt the call to gather around one woman at a time and, with her permission, place flowers on her body.
+When I brought out the flowers, I felt called to gather around one woman at a time and, with her permission, place flowers on her body.
 We began by closing our eyes and connecting to the woman in the centre.
-Then, following our intuition, we placed pressed flowers on her body, sealing them on with affirmations, prayers and eyelash glue!
+Then, following our intuition, we placed pressed flowers on her body, sealing them on with affirmations, prayers… and eyelash glue!
 The experience for all the women involved was profound, powerful and deeply sacred.
 I would go on to practice this ceremony with different women in different settings, each time feeling that deep healing was unfolding.
+I felt that each time, we were healing parts of each other and parts of Mother Earth in a way that I couldn’t quite understand at the time.

 When I was living on a piece of land that backed onto a forest just outside of Golden, BC, I was drawn to a few of the bowing birches within the forest.
 I would go to them, intuitively take off all my clothes, and dance naked underneath them.
 I called them my Goddess Trees.
 A few years later, I would go on to read an article that would say how the bowing birch was known to the Druids as the tree of the Goddess.
 My mouth dropped open when I read this, because what I felt intuitively was affirmed back to me.